fredhutchio/concepts_machine_learning/notes/outline.md

     * Our human brains cannot make sense of these huge integrated datasets or even just one of them.
     * Example: a human looking at a series of bases would take years to make sense of the human genome.
 A computer can find patterns in our genome with relative ease.

+### How is machine learning applied?

+Machine learning applications are all around us!
+Every time Spotify serves up a customized playlist or radio station based on the music that you like, Facebook loads your newsfeed, your phone autocorrects you, or you interact with a voice assitant like Siri, you are interacting with machine learning algorithms.

+Every-day applications:
+* Search engines
+* Recommendation systems (Yelp, Netflix, Spotify)
+* Voice assistants
+* Social media feeds
+* Text prediction

+#### Machine learning techniques are becoming increasingly important to biological research.

+Researchers are developing algorithms that use machine learning to classify histopathological images, visualize and find clusters within single cell datasets, and much more.

+Biology specific applications:
+* Automated gating for single cell mass and flow cytometry
+* Visualization and clustering of single-cell RNA sequencing data
+* Classification of histopathological images of breast tissue to identify malignant tumors

+Work happening here at Fred Hutch
+Gottardo lab - automatic gating for flow cytometry data (FAUST) Emily Silgards Data Science group - use natural language processing to extract information from electronic medical records Michael Zager’s group - single cell visualization and clustering using methods like tSNE

+### How do these machine learning applications work?

+There are different types of machine learning that each have their own specific applications, requirements, and interpretations.

+Four major paradigms in machine learning:
+* **Supervised**
+* **Unsupervised**
+* Semi-supervised
+* Reinforcement learning

+We will discuss supervised vs unsupervised machine learning going forward, but it’s good to be aware that these are not the only types of ml.

+### Anatomy of a machine learning algorithm
+discuss inputs and outputs

+### An overview of supervised learning

+#### Example supervised learning questions

+### The two steps of supervised learning: training and testing

+### An overview of unsupervised learning

+#### Example unsupervised learning questions

+### One step to unsupervised learning: fitting

+### Review!

+### Next week: supervised machine learning

+### Reading material